| Précis of the WILL of |

 money on Government securities in their names, until 21 December 1832, to accumulate compound

-- to wife and daughter Mary and all my Grandchildren now living [eight in total]
+- to wife and daughter Mary and all my Grandchildren now living [eight

-in equal shares, as tenants in common, my Trustees shall stand and be possessed of the said monies
+in total] in equal shares, as tenants in common, my Trustees shall stand and be possessed

-so to be invested and the interest of the rents, issues and profits not be invested on 21 December
+of the said monies so to be invested and the interest of the rents, issues and profits not be

-- if any of them die before 21 December 1832 [none did] their shares shall be payable or
+- if any of them die before 21 December 1832 [none did] their shares shall be payable

-transferable to the others at the same time as their original shares shall become payable or
+or transferable to the others at the same time as their original shares shall become payable

-- And that all and every the share or shares so directed to survive and accrue shall from time
+- And that all and every the share or shares so directed to survive and accrue shall from

-- to my Grandson Thomas Crompton and his assigns for and during the term of his natural
+- to my Grandson Thomas Crompton and his assigns for and during the term of his

-life [Thomas died 11 April 1862], immediately after 21 December 1832, my said Trustees shall
+natural life [Thomas died 11 April 1862], immediately after 21 December 1832, my said

 - after his decease in trust for the son of my Grandson Thomas Crompton